 Fairly heavy showers expected in parts of the country

-The Department of Meteorology says several spells of showers will occur in Eastern, Uva and North-Central provinces and in Hambantota and Matale districts.
+The Department of Meteorology says several spells of showers will occur in North-Central, Eastern and Uva provinces and in Hambantota and Matale districts.

 Showers or thundershowers will occur at several places in Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts during the evening or night.

-Fairly heavy showers above 50mm can be expected at some places in Sabaragamuwa province and in Nuwara-Eliya, Galle and Matara districts, it said.
+Fairly heavy showers above 75mm can be expected at some places in Ratnapura, Nuwara-Eliya, Kaluthara, Galle and Matara districts.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.